AviianoXII/Retail_Demand_vs_Warehouse_Supply_Analysis/README.md

 ## ✅ Recommendations

-1. **Dynamic Replenishment Modeling**
+### 1. **Dynamic Replenishment Modeling**
+- **Finding**: A significant portion of items (~176,000) were overstocked, while over 128,000 were understocked, indicating frequent mismatches between warehouse supply and retail demand.

-   - Use item-level `gap_ratio` and `sales_gap` trends to build predictive restocking models.
+- **Action**: Develop predictive restocking models using item-level `gap_ratio` and `sales_gap` trends to forecast demand more accurately.

-   - This reduces overstocking and avoids missed sales due to understocking.
+- **Why This Matters**: Aligning warehouse supply with actual retail demand minimizes inventory holding costs and prevents lost sales due to understocking.

+---

-2. **Supplier Performance Benchmarking**
+### 2. Supplier Performance Benchmarking
+- **Finding**: Certain suppliers, like **CORONA** and **HENEKEN**, frequently appear among the top contributors to sales gaps.

-   - Rank suppliers based on their average `gap_ratio` and contribution to `sales_gap`.
+- **Action**: Rank suppliers based on average `gap_ratio` and total contribution to `sales_gap` to identify those with chronic mismatches.
-   - Use this to open performance reviews or renegotiations with consistently misaligned suppliers.

-3. **Item Prioritization**
+- **Why This Matters**: Holding suppliers accountable improves upstream performance and fosters more reliable fulfillment planning.

+---

+### 3. Item Prioritization
+- **Finding**: Some products consistently experience large understocking gaps, despite steady retail demand.

-   - Focus inventory optimization efforts on the top 10 understocked items by `sales_gap`.
+- **Action**: Prioritize inventory planning efforts on the top 10 understocked items by `sales_gap`.
-   - These products represent high ROI for small improvements in supply alignment.

-4. **Monthly Variance Controls**
-   - Implement tighter controls around warehouse stock delivery fluctuations across months to ensure more consistent alignment with retail patterns.
+- **Why This Matters**: Focusing on high-impact items delivers better ROI, as even small adjustments can significantly reduce lost sales and improve customer satisfaction.

 ---